pdcribeiro/nutri/README.md

 * Fail on conflict and show conflicting event
 * Possibility to add custom event types

-* Prepopulate summary field when coming from consulta/rastreio link
-  * Use get parameters
 * Choose calendars to show
 * Show upcoming meetings in home page
 * ? calendar.js: Use eventSources instead of events
   * Use addEventSource, remove, etc.

+Misc
+* Save phase and if meeting_state == 'ongoing', return to last phase
+* Meeting flow breadcrumb
+* ?
+Put calendar in meetings list page

 LATER
 * If any meeting is ongoing, place button/popup in every page to return to meeting
-  * Return to where left off
+  * Return to phase where left off

 ### Measurements

-* Measures list
+* Add measurments list to client detail page
-  * Select measure
+  * ?
+Show only latest measurement for each measure
+  * Button to view all measurements and create new ones
-* New measurement form
+* Integrate new measurement form in measurement create/update views
-* Measurement list
 * LATER
   * Progress graph EITHER:
     * For selected measure